MrSidims/PytorchExplorer/README.md

 - Torch-MLIR
 - LLVM with mlir-opt
 - Triton
+- graphviz - needed in case if you want PytorchExplorer to get CFG from LLVM IR in a form of pdf.

 To setup PyTorch and Torch-MLIR it's a good idea to visit https://github.com/llvm/torch-mlir repository and follow instructions from there.